haskell-works/blog/drafts/2018-07-26-draft-post.md

 1010000000100000001000000100010000001000001000000011001001000
 ```

-What this gives us is the ability to locate the nth structurally important location
+What this gives us is the ability to locate the nᵗʰ structurally important location
 in the document with **rank-select** operations.

 For example the 6th structurally important location marks the beginning of the